15 Dietitian Side Hustles to Earn an Extra $1000 Per Month

 • Incorporated a brand’s products (ex.
 Chia seeds, amaranth) into recipes that they could post on their blog.

-9. Medical review
+9. Medical Review

 Have you ever noticed that on websites like Healthline, their articles will often be written or “medically reviewed” by a healthcare provider?
 This means that a credible source will review the article to ensure that it is factual and accurate before the company posts it on their website.

 Many supplement companies are looking for medical reviewers to look over their content.
 These companies tend to have a bigger budget to pay you!
 Again, these jobs are usually obtained via freelancing platforms.
+However, LinkedIn is becoming more popular as a referral source for jobs, so don’t forget to setup a strategic LinkedIn profile!

 10. Affiliate Marketing